 I grocery-shop every two weeks and stock my fridge with mostly organic options.
 I thoroughly read food labels and don't tempt myself with anything I know I shouldn't be eating.
 This way, even when I'm fighting a sugar or unhealthy craving, I won't have the option of going in my fridge to eat it.
 (After five days of mostly greens, I'm always itching to indulge in my favourite foods.)

 By Saturday mornings, brunch is calling my name.
 I allow myself to eat however I want on the weekends.
 Sometimes, I'll go to brunch on Saturday and Sunday, for the fun of it and the endless champagne and social banter, of course.
-Then, I'll order Uber Eats from my favourite Thai or soul food restaurant in my neighborhood.
+Then, I'll order Uber Eats from my favorite Thai or soul food restaurant in my neighborhood.
 Plus, I have all the sugary drinks my heart desires when I go out.

 This so-called "balance" comes with a price.
 When I'm eating like this on the weekends, I'm relishing in the delicious tastes I've been yearning for in the moment, but afterward, a deep sense of shame arrives, flooding my mind with defeating thoughts: Why would you eat that?
 Wait until you step on the scale in a few days and see that you've gained weight.
 You're going to feel sick afterward.
 You ate healthy this week for no reason, to throw it all away for this.
 These thoughts show up every time, without fail.

 It's like an ongoing battle with my mind.

 In an effort to stop food-shaming myself, I talked to Laurie Cousins, a mindfulness educator, mind-body practitioner, and teacher for the meditation app Evenflow.
 Her advice on how to stop food shaming has put my mind more at ease, and if this is something that you deal with, hopefully it will do the same for yours.